Quantum computing through the lens of control: A tutorial introduction: Basic elements of quantum computing

 A quantum gate $U$ can be equivalently represented in terms of its Hermitian generator $H_{\rmU}=H_{\rmU}^\dagger$:

 The matrix $H_{\rmU}$ is commonly referred to as \emph{Hamiltonian} due its physical meaning (compare ``Programming and experimental realization of quantum algorithms'').

 The unitarity of quantum gates has several interesting implications.
 First, note that quantum gates are \emph{linear} operators, which restricts the range of possible computations on a quantum computer.
 Further, any quantum gate $U$ is reversible with the inverse being its Hermitian conjugate $U^\dagger$.
 Note the fundamental difference to classical computing, which is \emph{not} reversible (consider the AND gate).
 Nevertheless, quantum computers can execute arbitrary classical algorithms based on the \emph{Toffoli} gate (the quantum analog of the NAND gate) and auxiliary qubits (referred to as \emph{ancilla} qubits), see~\cite[Section 1.4.1]{nielsen2011quantum} for details.
 There are several further fascinating phenomena in quantum computing which are connected to the unitarity of quantum gates.
 One noteworthy example is the no-cloning theorem, which states that it is not possible to copy qubits, that is, there exists no unitary matrix mapping $\ket\psi\otimes\ket0$ to $\ket\psi\otimes\ket\psi$ for arbitrary $\ket{\psi}$, see~\cite[Box 12.1]{nielsen2011quantum} for details.
+Finally, note that the group of unitary matrices is a \emph{Lie group} with the associated \emph{Lie algebra} of skew-Hermitian matrices, compare~\eqref{eq:matrix_exponential}.
+This has useful implications in quantum control, see~\cite{dong2010quantum,altafini2012modeling,koch2022quantum} and the references therein for details.

 In ``Examples of Single-Qubit Gates'' and ``Examples of Multi-Qubit Gates'', we provide examples of commonly used quantum gates.

 \begin{sidebar}{Examples of Single-Qubit Gates}

 {S\arabic{sequation}} {S\arabic{stable}} {S\arabic{sfigure}}